Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Escaping Closed Geodesics

 \subsection{The main proposition}

 Assume that the non-conical limit set $\Lambda^{nc}G$ is non-empty; otherwise there is nothing to prove.
-Our next goal is to prove the following key estimate, which describes the geometry of lines connecting a non-conical limit point to its translates.
+Maintaining \textbf{NEHE Assumption}, our next goal is to prove the following key estimate, which describes the geometry of lines connecting a non-conical limit point to its translates.

 \begin{proposition} For any $\xi\in \Lambda^{nc} G$, there exists a constant $R_{\xi}$ depending on $\xi$ such that $d([\xi, g\xi], G o)\le R_{\xi}$ for every $g\in G$ with $g\xi\ne \xi$. \end{proposition}